VLLindqvist/tddc73-interaktionsprogrammering/project/skeleton/example/README.md

 # Skeleton example

-In order to run this example you need to create a file named ".env" in "example/", whith the content:
+In order to run this example you need to create a file named ".env" in this folder (i.e. "tddc73-interaktionsprogrammering/project/skeleton/example/"), with the content:

 ```
 GITHUB_TOKEN=<your personal access token from GitHub>